Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 HB 1236Referred to Delivery of Government Efficiency

-Study on Electric Unmanned Aircraft (eVTOL) and Vertical Infrastructure
+Study on Electric Unmanned Aircraft Capable of Vertical Take-Off and Landing

-Would authorize study on electric unmanned aircraft capable of vertical take-off and landing (eVTOL/urban air mobility) and facilities needed to develop that technology in Texas.
+Would authorize a study on electric eVTOL technology and facilities needed to develop this technology in Texas.

 Last action: March 10, 2025